earlight/portfolio-rlin/docs/assignments/assignment3.md

 posts -= p
 ```

-### Concept 4: Comment [Account, Content, Item]
+### Concept 4: Commenting [User, Content, Item]

-Once again, "Account", "Content", and "Item" are just placeholder data types that are not intrinsic dependencies of the Comment concept.
-From the implementation perspective, the "Item" data type prevents intrinsic dependencies while allowing comments to be linked to posts or other comments (or other stuff potentially).

 #### Purpose

-Allows users to comment on items.
+Allows users to comment on items (a generic datatype).

+While commenting is a overall generic concept, Rely would use sentiment analysis on comments (as well as factoring how reliable the commenter is) to get the overall reliability score of a post, allowing other users to easily see how reliable a post is at a glance.
+However, this is only relevant during implementation, so the Commenting concept is kept generic.

 #### Operational Principle

-A comment containing content can be created associated with an account and referencing an item.
-A comment can be deleted after it is created. getItemComments returns all created-but-not-deleted-yet comments that reference an item. getAccountComments returns all created-but-not-deleted-yet comments associated with an account.
+A comment containing content can be created associated with an user and referencing an item.
+A comment can be deleted after it is created. getItemComments returns all created-but-not-deleted-yet comments that reference an item. getUserComments returns all created-but-not-deleted-yet comments associated with an user.

 #### State

 comments: **set** Comment

-account: comments -> **one** Account
+user: comments -> **one** User

 content: comments -> **one** Content